Preparing your submission

 Competing interests

-Ethics [optional]
+Ethics (optional)

-Where applicable, studies must have been approved by an appropriate ethics committee and the authors should include a statement within the article text detailing this approval, including the name of the ethics committee and reference number of the approval.
+Where applicable, studies must have been approved by an appropriate ethics committee and the author(s) should include a statement within the article text detailing this approval, including the name of the ethics committee and the reference number of the approval.
 The identity of the research subject(s) should be anonymized whenever possible.
-For research involving human subjects, informed consent to participate in the study must be obtained from participants (or their legal guardian) and added to this statement.
+For research involving human subjects, informed consent to participate in the study must be obtained from participants (or their legal guardians) and added to this statement.
 If a study involving human subjects/tissue/data was exempt from requiring ethical approval, a confirmation statement from the relevant body should be included within the submission.

 When ethnicity/gender are reported, define who determined ethnicity/gender categories, whether the options were defined by the investigator and, if so, what they were and why ethnicity/gender are considered important in the study.